 To state the obvious, if you have the HLA-A*03:01 type, you may want to plan for time off if getting the Pfizer vaccine – especially after the second dose and if you are under age 55.
 With boosters now being required in many places to be ‘fully vaccinated’, it will be interesting to see if this same increase in risk holds true for the third shot.

 This HLA type is only linked to side effects from the vaccine.
-As far as I can find, it has not been linked to the severity of reaction to the SARS-CoV-2 virus in any of the genetic studies on COVID severity.
+As far as I can find, it has not been linked to the severity of reactions to the SARS-CoV-2 virus in any of the genetic studies on COVID severity.

 Related Genes and Topics